 Heritage Minister Recognises Women Who Built Waterloo Bridge With National Heritage Listing

-- Women who helped build Waterloo Bridge officially recognised in a Grade II* re-listing on The List by Heritage Minister Tracey Crouch, to mark National Women in Engineering Day - 23rd June
+- Women who worked on the construction project to dismantle the temporary Waterloo Bridge and build the new one officially recognised in a Grade II* re-listing on The List by Heritage Minister Tracey Crouch, to mark National Women in Engineering Day - 23rd June

 - #Built By Women campaign calls for information about other historic sites built by women to celebrate Women’s role in creating England’s historic environment

-Heritage Minister Tracey Crouch has re-listed London’s iconic Waterloo Bridge to recognise the role women played in its construction during the Second World War.
+Heritage Minister Tracey Crouch has re-listed London’s iconic Waterloo Bridge to recognise the role women played in the construction project during the Second World War.
 The re-listing was recommended by Historic England, beginning the #BuiltByWomen campaign to properly recognise the women who built England.

 The Ladies' Bridge

-Although it's nicknamed "The Ladies' Bridge" by guides who tell the story to tourists on Thames riverboats, the women who helped build Waterloo Bridge have never been officially recognised.
+Although it's nicknamed "The Ladies' Bridge" by guides who tell the story to tourists on Thames riverboats, the women who worked on the Waterloo Bridge construction project have never been officially recognised.
 The part they played has been largely forgotten until now.

-A reticence in the building trades to admit women into their ranks at that time was probably the reason the role of women was kept quiet but evidence recently uncovered by construction historian Dr Christine Wall, has confirmed that women were involved in its construction from 1937 to 1942.
+A reticence in the building trades to admit women into their ranks at that time was probably the reason the role of women was kept quiet but evidence recently uncovered by construction historian Dr Christine Wall, has confirmed that women were involved in the project in dismantling the temporary bridge alongside the new in 1944.
 This has now been properly recorded on the National Heritage List for England (The List).